A-Al-Tamimi/TellTale/README.md

    the same MIL objective.
 Weaker alone, but its errors differ from stream A's, which the blend exploits.
 3. **Stream J** — a zero-shot judge: Qwen3-14B (4-bit) is prompted to rate
-   each transcript 0–100 for A/H. No training, no labeled examples.
+   each transcript 0–100 for A/H. No training, no labeled examples.The model runs locally through [`mlx-lm`](https://github.com/ml-explore/mlx-lm)

 The MIL objective pools each video's per-chunk scores with a smooth maximum (LogSumExp, r=50), so the single most hesitant-sounding chunk